mikeswoods/cis520-project/code/README.txt

 This is SVM with the Training Counts.

 *eigenwords_logit_reg
+Bigram matrices were generated from the combined training and quiz sets.
+We ran SVD on the bigram matrices, generating reduced-dimension left and right singular vectors (U and V respectively) for each word in the vocabulary.
+Predictors for each document were the average position (centroid) of the document's words in the reduced-dimension space.

+This model uses these centroids (in both U- and V-space) as features in a logistic regression classifier.

 *eigenwords_svm
+See above for eigenword generation.
+This model uses the centroids as features in a support vector machine classifier.

 *funny_cool_useful/funny_cool_useful_user
 This is a logistic regression approach using the funny/cool/useful field values, and funny_cool_useful_user combines the average user rating feature into the mix (since users write reviews).